-2. His mother, Jane Wilde, was a successful poet and Irish nationalist whose pen name was "Sperenza."
-Wilde's father Sir William Wilde was also an author but was more well known for his work as an oto-ophthalmologic surgeon.
+2. His mother, Jane Wilde, was a successful poet and Irish nationalist whose pen name was "Speranza."
+Wilde's father Sir William Wilde was also an author but was more well known for his work as an auto-ophthalmologic surgeon.
 William Wilde was knighted for his work as an assistant commissioner to the censuses of Ireland.

 3. Wilde was an impressive linguist.
 Home-schooled, he was taught French and German and also had a working knowledge of Italian and Ancient Greek.